-Click on the field you want to add validation to.
-In the 'Validation' tab, click on 'Configure validation rules' (only if you haven't specified any validation rules yet).
+Click on the field you want to enforce validation for.
+In the 'Validation' tab, click on 'Configure validation rules'.

-In the example above, a response to the field 'age' will only be accepted if it is greater than '0' and less than or equal to '100'.
+In the example above, a response to the field 'age' will only be accepted if it is greater than or equal to 18.

 You can add as many validation rules to a field as required.
 You can also easily remove a validation rule by selecting the bin icon to the right of the rule, or remove all validation rules by selecting 'Remove all' below them.